2023 Most Popular Forestry Bachelor's Degree Schools in the Southwest Region

 The average amount in student loans that forestry majors at NAU take out while working on their Bachelor's Degree is $22,647.

-The in-demand bachelor’s degree programs at Stephen F Austin State University helped the school earn the #2 place on this year’s ranking of the most popular forestry schools in the Southwest Region .
-Located in the town of Nacogdoches, SFASU is a public school with a large student population.
+You’ll be in good company if you decide to attend Stephen F Austin State University.
+It ranked #2 on our 2023 Most Popular Forestry Bachelor’s Degree Schools in the Southwest Region list.
+Located in the remote town of Nacogdoches, SFASU is a public college with a large student population.

 Of the 39 students majoring in forestry at SFASU, 85% are male and 15% are female.